natt96z/cybersac/docs/source/MediumCybersac.rst

 As it stands the computers and switches are all physically prepared.
 Now we must head into the computers and configure them logically.
 (These next steps will all be done through the graphical interface that CISCO PACKET TRACER provides.)

 The next few steps have us configuring a computer’s IP Address.
 One analogy that an IP Address can be thought of as, is just simply a name.
 Every computer must be given a “name” (IP) so it can communicate in the network.
-(You need a name so the envelope can be sent to them)
+(You need a name so the envelope can be sent to them).
+In this case the computer does not have a IP address automatically configured, so we will have to statically configure it.

 7. Click on any of the two computers we set up.
 A pop up window will appear with the Physical tab opened up.
 We will skip over this Physical tab and click the tab right of it, Config.

 8. The Config tab will display two sub-categories.
 GLOBAL and INTERFACE.
 We will be heading into the INTERFACE category and select FastEthernet0.

 9. Now within the FastEthernet0 tab, we will be implementing a static IPv4 Address along side a Subnet Mask.
-Under IP Configuration, type 192.168.10.15  into the text field of IPv4 Address.
+Under IP Configuration, type 192.168.10.15  into the text field of the IPv4 Address.

-10. Type 255.255.255.0  into the text field of Subnet Mask which is still located under IP Configuration.
+10. Type 255.255.255.0  into the text field of Subnet Mask, which is still located under IP Configuration.
+(In most cases it’ll automatically be configured as 255.255.255.0 without even typing it)
 There you go.
-Now we have logically configured one computer to be able to talk in the network.
+We have logically configured one of the computers to be able to talk in the network.
 Now we will have to the same for the other computer you didn’t select at first.

-11. Repeat steps 7-10.
+11. Close out of the first pop-up tab and repeat steps 7-10.
 This time instead of using  192.168.10.15 for the IPv4 Address, type 192.168.10.16.

 IntermediatePatriot CyberQuiz (Beta)